 Safeguarding is about ensuring that everyone is safe from harm - safe from bullying, safe from people who could abuse, safe from discrimination or harassment - and that we all feel safe in our environment.

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a student's welfare.
 Where possible, we will ensure that concerns about our students are discussed with their parents/carers first unless we have reason to believe that such a move would be contrary to the student's welfare.

 We believe that students have a right to learn in a supportive, caring and safe environment, which includes the right to protection from all types of abuse, where staff are vigilant for signs of any student in distress and are confident about applying the processes to avert and alleviate any such problems.
 Our Child Protection Policy and procedures are in place to ensure the safety and well-being of the students in our care.
-All staff (including supply staff, volunteers, and governors) ensure that they are aware of these procedures.
+All staff (including supply staff, volunteers, and Trustees) ensure that they are aware of these procedures.

 There are five main elements to our policy:

-- Ensuring we practice safe recruitment in checking the suitability of staff and volunteers to work with children (in line with ‘Keeping Children Safe in Education’ (DfE) 2016)
+- Ensuring we practice safe recruitment in checking the suitability of staff and volunteers to work with children (in line with ‘Keeping Children Safe in Education’ (DfE) 2021)